NASA launches $1.2 billion Psyche asteroid probe on 6-year voyage to rare metal-rich asteroid

 The Falcon Heavy's two strap-on side boosters shut down and peeled away two-and-a-half minutes after liftoff and flew back to staggered side-by-side landings at the Cape Canaveral Space Force Station.
 The expendable central core booster continued firing another minute and a half before it, too, fell away.

-The single engine powering the rocket's second stage continued the climb to space.
-The 6,000-pound probe was expected to be released to fly on its own one hour after launch, kicking off a five-and-a-half-year voyage to the asteroid it was named after.
+The single engine powering the rocket's second stage then took over the climb to space.
+After a 45-minute coast, the engine fired a second time, putting the vehicle on the required Earth-escape trajectory.
+The 6,000-pound Psyche probe was released to fly on its own six minutes later, kicking off a six-year voyage to the asteroid it was named after.

 Radar observations show it's shaped roughly like a potato, measuring 173 miles across and 144 miles long, but it only appears as a star-like dot in even the most powerful telescopes.
 Scientist know from spectral and other observations that its metal content is high.